Close Menu

 Heated Rivalry Season 1

-Still, for all of the success of the series that comes from smart production and costume design, stellar dialogue, and pacing that revels in romantic tension as much as sexual tension, it’s the performances from Hudson Williams and Connor Storrie that make the series so captivating.
-The on-screen couple brings a level of comfort in their performance that makes the audience believe that they have both lived in this relationship for years.
+Still, for all the series’ success, which comes from smart production and costume design, stellar dialogue, and pacing that revels in romantic tension as much as sexual tension, it’s the performances by Hudson Williams and Connor Storrie that make the series so captivating.
+The on-screen couple brings a level of comfort to their performance that makes the audience believe they have been in this relationship for years.

-Across the six-episode season, Williams and Storrie capture what it looks like to become more comfortable with a person slowly.
+Over the six-episode season, Williams and Storrie capture what it looks like to become gradually more comfortable with a person.
 Yes, they fall in love, but the small cues of comfort and trust that the two develop every time they meet build on the last.
 The romance is layered into each subsequent scene, even when the dramatic disagreements and flat-out arguments come to a head.

-From their conflict on the ice to their inner conflict with their relationship, Ilya and Shane are a couple that feels grounded in reality.
-In fact, Heated Rivalry is a show that feels as much like a slice-of-life series with two athletes as it feels like an erotic series about romance.
-This relationship, despite the context of professional hockey, never feels outside of reality, and it’s that grounded nature that also makes it so important.
+From their conflict on the ice to their inner conflict over their relationship, Ilya and Shane are a couple who feel grounded in reality.
+In fact, Heated Rivalry is a show that feels as much like a slice-of-life series about two athletes as it does an erotic series about romance.
+This relationship, despite the context of professional hockey, never feels unrealistic, and it’s that grounded nature that also makes it so important.

 A grounded series, Heated Rivalry Season 2 is already something we can’t wait for.